TobleMiner/KVMGT/README.md

 ## Libvirt

 I'd recommend installing a new virtual machine with an emulated graphics adapter to create the bootable base image.
 Using KVMGT for installation will prove very challenging since at the time of writing there is no way to forward output of a KVMGT vGPU to a real display.
-Thus the only way of installing the os with no emulated graphics would be to use a serial console which is often not supported out of the box.
+Thus the only way of installing the OS with no emulated graphics would be to use a serial console which is often not supported out of the box.

 Note that I was not able to use both an Intel KVMGT vGPU and an emulated graphics adapter at the same time.
 As soon as I tried to start Xorg on the guest system it would segfault inside OsLookupColor.